 Fresh Basil Pesto Sauce (nut-free!)

-How to make pesto sauce?
-Fresh Basil Pesto Sauce (aka: Pesto alla Genovese), is a Northern Italian sauce, made with primarily fresh basil, extra virgin olive oil, pine nuts, and 2 kinds of cheeses.
-It’s a simple sauce that requires no cooking, only blending, and tossed with pasta for a quick dish during the spring and summer months.
-Only this one is nut-free and easy to make in a matter of minutes!
+How to make fresh basil pesto sauce?
+Fresh Basil Pesto Sauce (aka: Pesto alla Genovese) is a Northern Italian sauce made with primarily fresh basil, extra virgin olive oil, pine nuts, and 2 kinds of cheese.
+It’s a simple sauce that requires no cooking, only blending, and it can be used as a condiment or tossed with pasta for a quick dish during the spring and summer months.
+Only this recipe is nut-free and easy to make in a matter of minutes!

-Our fresh basil pesto sauce is made with 5 ingredients and no nuts!
+Our fresh basil pesto sauce is made with 6 ingredients (not counting salt and pepper) and no nuts!
 And it is blended into a creamy smooth sauce.
-Plus, our recipe is completely nut-free and still it is SO delicious-tasting – no one will miss the pine nuts, for sure.
+Plus, our recipe is completely nut-free, and still it is SO delicious-tasting – no one will miss the pine nuts, for sure.

 What is Pesto Sauce?

-Pesto sauce is a green-colored sauce, made primarily with fresh basil, olive oil and grated cheeses.
-No cooking involved what’s-so-ever.
+Pesto sauce is a green-colored sauce made primarily with fresh basil, olive oil, and grated cheeses.
+No cooking involved whatsoever.
 But you will need a good blender or food processor.

 However, with nut allergies in our family, we have become a “nut-free” home, eliminating all the nuts altogether.